-In this blog post, we want to help you through this difficult time so you can cook great meals without breaking the bank.
+In this blog post, we want to help you to cook during COVID-19, so you can cook great meals without breaking the bank.

 One of the most important aspects of eating healthy is to plan ahead and budget your meals.
 Without proper planning, it’s easy to slip up and order takeout or jump for a more expensive option.

 If you ae not used to cooking for yourself or for others, don’t worry too much about ingredient measurements.
-You can always look up recipes online or in cookbooks, but these recipes are best accomplished by eye and taste.
+You can always look up recipes online or in cookbooks, but these recipes are better if you follow your eye and taste.
 This can be hard to begin with if you’re inexperienced, but as you cook more, you’ll learn how to gauge ingredients better.

 Baking requires more exact measurements and we don’t recommend being so cavalier with your ingredients.
 If you’re making cookies, even a little extra or too little of something can drastically change the taste.

-Getting that out of the way, here are the essentials to ensure that your COVID cooking is seamless.
+Getting that out of the way, here are the essentials to ensure that your cook during COVID-19 is seamless.

 Everybody needs some basics in their household.
 Things like dried pasta, rice, soups, beans, canned tuna and canned meat can generally be kept in your home for an extended period of time.
 Your staple foods can be added to bulk another recipe or can be wiped up in a pinch on there own after a long day or if you don’t feel like putting much effort into dinner.